berndtlindner/distributed-optimisation/README.md

-# optimisation_parallelised
+# Distributed optimisation
-Research into parallelisation of optimsiation algorithms
+Research into distibuting optimisation algorithms, either their data, memory and/or CPU